 Styleforum is no stranger to threadbare elbows and patched denim, and for good reason.
 Well-worn clothing encourages you to take a little bit of your past along with you as you enter each new chapter in your life.
 Patches, stitches, and repairs – it all adds to the personality of the garment, and it’s a fine reminder of where you came from.

 Of course, everything dies, and that includes clothing.
 Eventually, you’ll come to the end of a garment’s life, and no amount of darning will be able to save it.
 That’s when you lay it out, thank it for its service, and let it retire honorably.
 Unless you don’t want to do that, in which case you end up with something like this:

 My mother purchased this shirt from Banana Republic at some point in the early 80’s, and she wore it and washed it until the fabric turned see through.
 Then she wore it more.
 Eventually, it started ripping – everywhere.
 The hems unraveled.
 The collar isn’t much of a collar anymore.
-Every seam has, at some point, come on done.
+Every seam has, at some point, come undone.
 At last, the entire back of the shirt started to give way in a spiderweb of tattered fabric.
 She retired it, until I insisted a couple of years back that it could be saved.
 Which it more or less has been, thanks to endless patching, darning, and stitching.
 Now it’s an heirloom, a work of art that’s spanned two generations and almost four decades.